Lily Evans had never really occurred to Sirius as a person before seventh year.

 "Being a street person's not so bad."
 He and James had spent three weeks sleeping in parks and random hotels and friend's houses the summer after fifth year.
 It had been a blast.

-She let her hair fall as she grinned.
-"I hear it's warm underneath bridges."
+"I do hear it's warm underneath bridges."

 "Just keep your wand close.
 Bums are handsy, and James would have us fighting for your honor or something stupid like that, and it'd be a mess."